Racecar goat at Farm Sanctuary

 Smaller industry, less monitoring

 In 2017, just over 100,000 U.S. farms reported raising goats for meat, with an average herd size of only 20.
-One reason for small herd size is goats’ relative susceptibility to parasites, making them poor candidates for the feedlot-fattening practices used with cows.
+One reason for the small herd size is goats’ relative susceptibility to parasites, making them poor candidates for the feedlot-fattening practices used with cows.
 Still, only around half of goat-meat farmers in a 2009 national study were familiar with some of the most common “economically important” diseases in goats, and just over a third had consulted a veterinarian about their goats in the preceding year.

 Goats Used For Meat